elenipapadopoulou4/thesis-code/README.md

 # thesis-code
-Code used for NTUA thesis
+Code used for NTUA - ECE thesis
-A Protocol for Fair Affect Recognition
+Thesis title: A Protocol for Fair Affect Recognition

 Code for each model trained and evaluated on each database BEFORE and AFTER the application of the fair split.